Sternutators

 Sternutators cause vomiting, respiratory irritation and sneezing, their purpose is to incapacitate rather than to kill the enemy, as such they are sometimes regarded as riot control agents rather than as CW agents.
 The effects of these agents is short-lived.

 A colorless or white solid.
-This agent is regarded as not very effective, until about 1940 it was still the major ingredient of joke sneezing powder, in some parts of the world but was banned as early as 1919 in the USA.
+It was first used by the Germans in WWI, as a shell filling with an explosive dispersant, rather than dispersing the agent, it incinerated it.
+This agent is regarded as not very effective, until about 1940 it was still the major ingredient of joke sneezing powder, in some parts of the world, but was banned as early as 1919 in the USA.

 Diphenylchloroarsine [Chlorodiphenylarsine, Blue cross, Sternite, DA, Clark I] - (C6H5)2AsCl -

 A colorless crystalline solid, or a dark-brown liquid.
-Strongly irritating to skin and eyes.
+Strongly irritating to skin and eyes, and can cause vomiting.
 Toxic by ingestion and inhalation.

 Diphenylcyanoarsine [Sternite, DC, CDA, Clark II, Chlor-Arsen-Kampfstoff 2] - (C6H5)2AsCN -